etzionas/dev-ops-api-example/CI-CD-setup.md

 ## CI-CD pipeline steps

-GitHub Actions is natively integrated with GitHub repositories, which means it doesn't require additional webhooks to be manually set up for standard workflows like running CI/CD pipelines when code is pushed, pull requests are made, or issues are created.
+GitHub Actions is natively integrated with GitHub repositories, thus removing the need for additional webhooks.

-- The pipeline will run everytime you push code to the main, staging or testing repositories.
+- The pipeline will run everytime you push code to the main, staging or testing  branches.

 - Three branches were chosen to execute the CI/CD pipeline, main branch is production/live code, staging for collaboration, and testing branch which was used to test the whole pipeline.